eth-protocol-fellows/cohort-one/notes/j-cook/networking_notes.md

 This DevP2P layer sits beneath the Ethereum protocol itself, providing the communication infrastructure that Ethereum runs on top of.

+### Discv4 and Discv5

+Ethereum’s current node discovery protocol is discv4.
+This is a stripped-down implementation of Kademlia as described above.
+There is no need for the FINDVALUE or STORE parts of Kadamlia's DHT so it is not used in discv4.
+In discv4 a new local node bootstraps its way into the network via a bootnode and then requests connections to its closest peers.
+Distance is not a geographic measure here, it is an encryption distance measured by the number of matchign bits in the encrypted node IDs.
+This process repeats with successively distant peers until sufficient connections are made. nodes using the discv4 protocol maintain ENR records.
+This protocol remains the default for Ethereum nodes (at least on geth) but it has some issues that motivate the development of an updated protocol.
+These issues include missing verification of subprotocols, making it impossible for discv4 discovery to identify peers on other networks such as Ethereum Classic or peers supporting specific subprotocols, at least until a session is already underway.
+Discv4 also makes use of timestamps which can lead to problems if nodes have inconsistent clocks.
+Peers are supposed to mutually contribute to discovery ('mutual endpoint verification') but this is not well served in discv4, meaning two peers could disagree on each other's verification status.

+discv5 is an updated discovery protocol.
+To address the subprotocol issue, topic tables were introduced that can becompared between nodes to find mutually supported subprotocols and can be used to find nodes with specific functionality (e.g. supporting light clients).
+This is achieved by each node adding its own details to the topic table held by a peer by sending an "ad".
+This does not scale well to large networks.
+Endpoint verification has not yet been resolved in discv5.
+The distance calculation was amended to use the log2 of the XOR'd node IDs.
+This distance is passed to the FINDNODE function instead of passing an identifier, which returns all the nodes within that distance.
+Essentially, the process is reversed relative to discv4.
+However, discv5 has not yet slved

+A lot of Geth seems to be dynamically coded so that clients can use v4 OR v5.
+Beacon clients will use discv5 to discover and connect to peers.

 ### Sub-protocols

 #### Eth (wire)